Skip to main content

 devhelm maintenance-windows delete <window-id>

-• When suppressAlerts is true, all notification policies are bypassed for the covered monitors
+• suppressAlerts: true (default) → notification policies are skipped entirely for the covered monitors during the window.

 Next steps